A1maan/assignment-4/README.md

-# Interactive Portfolio Website - Assignment 3
+# Interactive Portfolio Website - Assignment 4

-Hello there! 👋 Welcome to my advanced portfolio website, built for SWE 363 Assignment 3 at KFUPM.
-This iteration builds upon Assignments 1 and 2 by adding complex API integrations, sophisticated application logic, advanced state management, and measurable performance optimizations.
+Hello there! 👋 Welcome to my advanced portfolio website, built for SWE 363 Assignment 4 at KFUPM.
+This iteration builds upon Assignments 1-3 by adding complex API integrations, sophisticated application logic, advanced state management, and measurable performance optimizations.

-## 🎯 What's New in Assignment 3?
+## 🎯 What's New in Assignment 4?

 This advanced version demonstrates sophisticated web application development: